yasharth-0910/Img2Txt/README.md

 - **Language Detection** 🌐: Automatically detect the language of the extracted text.
 - **Keyword Extraction** 🔍: Identify and extract key terms from the text.
 - **Document Analysis** 📑: Analyze and structure the extracted text for better readability.
 - **Subscription Management** 💳: Manage user subscriptions with different plans and features.
+(Coming Soon)
 - **Email Notifications** 📧: Send email notifications for subscription updates and other events.
 - **UPI Payment Integration** 💵: Handle payments through UPI for subscription plans.
+(Under Development)

 ## Future Prospects 🌟